tomasplihal/financial_derivatives/_sources/02_futures_hedging.md

 Why Hedge Equity Returns

 - May want to be out of the market for a while.
-Hedging avoids the costs of selling and repurchasing the portfolio.
+- Hedging avoids the costs of selling and repurchasing the portfolio.
 - Suppose stocks in your portfolio have an average beta of 1.0, but you feel they have been chosen well and will outperform the market in both good and bad times.
-Hedging ensures that the return you earn is the risk-free return plus the excess return of your portfolio over the market.
+- Hedging ensures that the return you earn is the risk-free return plus the excess return of your portfolio over the market.

 Stack and Roll

-- We can roll futures contracts forward to hedge future exposures
+- We can roll futures contracts forward to hedge future exposures.
-- Initially we enter into futures contracts to hedge exposures up to a time horizon
+- Initially we enter into futures contracts to hedge exposures up to a time horizon.
-- Just before maturity we close them out an replace them with new contract reflect the new exposure
+- Just before maturity we close them out an replace them with new contract reflect the new exposure.
-- etc.

 Liquidity Issues

-- In any hedging situation there is a danger that losses will be realized on the hedge while the gains on the underlying exposure are unrealized
+- In any hedging situation there is a danger that losses will be realized on the hedge while the gains on the underlying exposure are unrealized.
-- This can create liquidity problems
+- This can create liquidity problems.
 - One example is Metallgesellschaft which sold long term fixed-price contracts on heating oil and gasoline and hedged using stack and roll
 - The price of oil fell...